Kassem Taher Saleh

 After finishing high school I studied civil engineering at the TU Dresden.
 I also stayed abroad at the Universidad de Cantabria, Santander in Spain.
 In Dresden, I co-founded the initiative "Die Anderen," a network for people affected by racism in Dresden that aims to initiate political change.
 In addition, I was involved in "DresdenPostkolonial" and worked as an interpreter for the Sächsischer Flüchtlingsrat e.V.
 (Saxon Refugee Council) on a voluntary basis.
 I am an alumnus of the START Foundation and the Heinrich Böll Foundation.

 During my studies, my political commitment intensified, which is why I joined the Bündnis 90/Die Grünen party in 2019.
-Within the party I am the spokesman for the Federal Working Group on Migration & Refugee and spokesman for the State Working Group on Migration, Integration and Anti-Discrimination.
-In addition to running for the Bundestag, I am a candidate for Brand New Bundestag, a grassroots civil society organization that supports progressive candidates running for the 2021 election.
+While running for the Bundestag, I was a candidate for Brand New Bundestag, a grassroots civil society organization that supports progressive candidates running for the 2021 election.

 Dresden, Saxony and Germany are my home.
 In the same way, it is the home of many people with experiences of migration and discrimination, refugees or children of non-academic parents.
 I am a voice for these people in the Bundestag.
 I make politics with a breath of fresh air from Saxony.